Assistant Professor of Physics and Astronomy

 Graduate Student Advising

-Anahita Alavi – Luminosity functions and properties of lensed, high-redshift dwarf galaxies.
+Anahita Alavi – Luminosity functions and dust extinction of lensed, high-redshift dwarf galaxies.

 Kaveh Vasei – Lyman continuum escape fraction and the ionizing background.